justinthelaw/opera/README.md

 ## Pipelines

-To get context on the GitHub actions that run during a push or pull to a branch, please read the [Workflow README](./.github/workflows/README.md).
+To get context on the GitHub actions that run during a push or pull to a branch, please read the [GitHub Workflows README](./.github/workflows/README.md).

 # Licensing